Ginger Infused Honey

 Shelf-Life of Infused Honey Teas

-After a couple of days, you may want to store your infusion mix in the frig.
-The refrigerator helps prolong freshness.
+After a couple of days, you may want to store your infusion mix in the refrigerator to prolong freshness.
+While pure honey will last indefinitely, infused may not.

-And, we are using wet ingredients such as lemons, the honey will pull the moisture from the lemon slices and become thinner.
+This is especially true when we are adding any liquid or juices.
+And, we are using wet ingredients such as lemons, the honey will pull the moisture from the lemon slices.

 If it has too high of a water content honey ferments due to the presence of natural yeasts.
 If your jar begins to smell yeast-like, it is time to throw it out and make a new batch.
 Unless you like to make mead which takes advantage of the fermentation process.